CDCgov/phdi-azure/docs/getting_started.md

 The third and final storage account in the starter kit is the Terraform State Storage Account.
 This account is shared across all deployed environments of the starter kit (dev, prod, QA, etc..) and is used to store the Terraform state of each environment.
 For more information Terraform state please refer to the [Infrastructure as Code (IaC)](#infrastructure-as-code-iac) section of this doc.

 ### Azure Data Factory (ADF): Orchestration
 We use [Azure Data Factory (ADF)](https://learn.microsoft.com/en-us/azure/data-factory/control-flow-azure-function-activity) to define processes that require the use of multiple Building Blocks.
 These data flows can be developed using [The Azure Function Activity UI](https://learn.microsoft.com/en-us/azure/data-factory/control-flow-azure-function-activity#create-an-azure-function-activity-with-ui).
-However for best Infrastructure as Code (IaC) best practices we recommend deploying ADF pipelines in production from JSON configuration files.
-This allows consistency and reproducibility between deployments and the use of source control to track changes to the pipline over time.
+However for best Infrastructure as Code (IaC) practices we recommend deploying ADF pipelines in production from JSON configuration files.
+This allows consistency and reproducibility between deployments and the use of source control to track changes to the pipeline over time.
 The JSON configuration file for the ingestion pipeline is available in [`/terraform/modules/data_factory/ingestion-pipeline.json`](../terraform/modules/data_factory/ingestion-pipeline.json) in this repository.

 The table below summarizes these pipelines, their purposes, triggers, inputs, steps, and results: